phys-sim-book/mdbook-src/src/lec30.3-apic_transfer.md

 Here, `dpos` is the offset from the particle to the grid node.

 During the grid-to-particle (G2P) transfer, we gather both the updated velocity and the **affine velocity matrix $\mathbf{C}_p$** from the background grid.
 The affine matrix is computed from the weighted outer product of grid velocities and position offsets.
-This allows each particle to retain local velocity variation, significantly improving simulation stability and reducing numerical dissipation compared to PIC.
+This allows each particle to retain local velocity variation, significantly reducing numerical dissipation compared to PIC.

 {{imp}}{imp:lec30:apic_g2p}[Affine Transfer in APIC Grid-to-Particle (G2P), simulator.py]
 ```python